 Man is like unto a tree.
 If he be adorned with fruit, he hath been and will ever be worthy of praise and commendation.
 Otherwise a fruitless tree is but fit for fire.
 The fruits of the human tree are exquisite, highly desired and dearly cherished.
 Among them are upright character, virtuous deeds and a goodly utterance.

-How do we begin to develop our spiritual fruits?
-Just as a tree depends upon the sun, the earth, and water for its life, our spiritual lives need external support, grounding and nourishment.
+So how do we begin to develop those spiritual fruits?
+Just as a tree depends upon the sun, the soil, and water for its life, our spiritual lives need external support, grounding, and nourishment.
 First and foremost, we need the love of God.
-As Baha’u’llah wrote:
+As Baha’u’llah proclaimed:

 For every one of you his paramount duty is to choose for himself that on which no other may infringe and none usurp from him.
-Such a thing – and to this the Almighty is My witness – is the love of God, could ye but perceive it. – Gleanings, p.
-261.
+Such a thing – and to this the Almighty is My witness – is the love of God, could ye but perceive it.

-Second, we need grounding in a spiritual education.
+Next, we need grounding in a spiritual education.
 Baha’u’llah described the founders and prophets of the great Faiths as “Roots of Knowledge.”
-These Manifestations of God and their essential spiritual teachings give people the knowledge, strength and foundation needed for character development and spiritual maturation.
+These manifestations of God and their essential spiritual teachings give people the knowledge, strength, and foundation needed for character development and spiritual maturation.

-Finally, the tree of our being needs the life-giving water of the word of God.
+The tree of our being needs to drink the life-giving water of the word of God.
 From the writings of Baha’u’llah:

-Baha’u’llah gave the “living water” of the Baha’i teachings to humanity as a whole, as well as to each individual.
-The Baha’i writings focus on individual spiritual growth — but also on the protection, guidance, peace and unity of society as a whole.
-In this day, the Baha’i teachings say, it is not only the individual soul that seeks salvation, it is the entire human race.
+In the Baha’i teachings, Baha’u’llah offers that “living water” to humanity as a whole, as well as to each individual.
+The Baha’i writings focus on individual spiritual growth, but also on the protection, guidance, peace, and unity of society as a whole.
+In this day, the Baha’i teachings say, it is not only the individual soul that seeks salvation – it is the entire human race.